 The Regent University administrative, faculty, staff and student community espouse a foundation of academic excellence based on Christian worldview principles.
 The objective of producing top Christian leaders who operate in pivotal professions is of primary importance to the university’s mission.
-However, in the event issues arise that warrant concern for the safety of our faculty, staff or students, policies are in place for addressing disruptive, suspicious, or unusual behavior.
+However, in the event issues arise that warrant concern for the safety of our faculty, staff or students (to include online learners), policies are in place for addressing disruptive, suspicious, or unusual behavior.
 In particular, these policies function to provide direction in handling homicidal, suicidal, assault or self-injurious threats and behavior.

 The Regent University Behavioral Intervention Team (RUBIT) was established to provide guidance, uphold policies and address faculty, staff and student safety needs.
-The members of this team consist of the Executive Vice President for Student Life, Executive Vice President for Academic Affairs, Senior Vice President/General Counsel, Associate Vice President for Student Life, Director of Student Activities & Leadership/Title IX Coordinator, Chief of Police, Captain of Police, Sgt./Investigator of Police, Director of Counseling & Disability Services, Director of Campus Ministries, and Vice President of Human Resources (if an employee is involved).
+The members of this team consist of the Executive Vice President for Student Life, Executive Vice President for Academic Affairs, Senior Vice President/General Counsel, Dean of Student Services, Director of Student Engagement/Title IX Coordinator, Chief of Police, Captain of Police, Sgt./Investigator of Police, Director of Counseling & Disability Services, Director of Campus Ministries, and Vice President of Human Resources (if an employee is involved).
 The RUBIT may involve other university representatives depending on the nature of the concern addressed.

 Regent University serves as a center of Christian thought and action to provide excellent education through a biblical perspective and global context equipping Christian leaders to change the world.

-In support to this mission, Regent University’s Behavioral Intervention Team (RUBIT) is dedicated to insure that the campus is a safe environment where learning, personal and spiritual growth, and professional development can occur.
+In support to this mission, Regent University’s Behavioral Intervention Team (RUBIT) is dedicated to ensure that the campus is a safe environment where learning, personal and spiritual growth, and professional development can occur.